 A major constraint on construction work was that the existing number of traffic lanes through the works had to be maintained during the day time.
 During an early risk reduction meeting, the contractor proposed changing the pile-cap layout to allow temporary traffic diversions, which in turn would allow more work to be carried out during the day time.
-After review, the supervisor issued project manager instructions to change the pile-cap layouts as and when necessary.
+After review, the project manager instructions were issued to to change the pile-cap layouts as and when necessary.

-When an uncharted water main chamber was discovered next to the proposed noise-barrier foundations, the contractor raised an early warning.
+When an uncharted water main chamber was discovered next to the proposed noise-barrier foundations, the contractor notifiedan early warning.
 The supervisor quickly changed the foundation design to avoid diversion of the water main and relocation of the chamber to minimise time and cost implications.

 ‘In the past 18 months, the project has faced a lot of challenges,’ says Ng.
 ‘Notwithstanding, with the spirit of mutual trust and co-operation established, all parties have attempted to resolve the challenges one by one.